 When you're choosing the best font for PowerPoint presentations, it helps to understand the basic types of fonts that you can choose from.
 In this section, we'll discuss popular font styles: serif, sans-serif, script, and decorative.

 First, let's cover serif fonts.
-Serif fonts have a more classic feel to them.
+Serif fonts, PowerPoint presentation or not, have a more classic feel to them.
 You'll notice serif fonts thanks to the brush strokes on the edges of the letters, sometimes called "feet."
 These edge strokes are called the serifs.
 The popular system-installed serif fonts include Garamond, Georgia, and Times New Roman.
+They can definitely serve as some of the best fonts for presentations.

-In 2019, the category of best font for PowerPoint presentations goes to sans-serif fonts, the modern and smooth typefaces that you'll find in most presentations.
+In 2021, the category of best font for PowerPoint presentations goes to sans-serif fonts.
+These are the modern and smooth typefaces that you'll find in most presentations.
 Sans means "without," so it's only natural that these fonts lack the edge strokes.
 The result is smooth, rounded fonts that are popular in modern design.

 Ultimately, choosing the best font for presentations comes down to the style and content in the presentation.
 Design is about combining many elements—color, typography, layout, and more—that work together to present your content.